 Constitutional Reform Act (2005) – An act passed by the Labour Government that reformed the judicial system of the UK, including reducing the power of the Lord Chancellor and creating a Supreme Court.
 It also set up a Judicial Appointment Committee.

 Constitutional Sovereignty – A political system where a Codified Constitution is where all power flows from.
 This is the case in the U.S.A.

 Conventions – Conventions are elements of the UK Constitution that are expected to take place, but are not codified or specified.
 They form an important part of UK constitutional practice.
 For example, it is expected that the Queen invite the leader of a majority party in the House of Commons to become Prime Minister.

-Dennison Convention – The convention that dictates how the Speaker of the House of Commons votes if there is a tied vote in the House of Commons.
+Dennison Rule – The convention that dictates how the Speaker of the House of Commons votes if there is a tied vote in the House of Commons.
 The Speaker will always vote for further debate, but at the final stage, will always vote for the Status Quo.
 The rule was last invoked after a tied vote in 2019.